Conference Submission, Presentation, and Scheduling Guidelines

 - Co-authored papers are permitted, but each presentation is limited to two co-presenters.
 A co-presentation counts as one presenter role for each speaker, for scheduling purposes.

-- Proposals for panel series must be limited to no more than four related panels.
+- Panel series: Proposals for panel series must be limited to no more than four related panels.

-- Please limit roundtables to 6 participants, including a chair.
+- Please limit roundtables to six participants, including a moderator/chair.

 - Roundtable organizers are free to decide on the form of the session, keeping in mind that they should not replicate a panel format.

-- All members of the roundtable must be identified in the submission abstract; substitutions for members may not be made after the Feb.
-15 deadline.
+- All members of the roundtable must be identified (via "Add Participant") in the submission; substitutions for members may not be made after the submission deadline.